r0zetta/MARL/README.md

 # MARL
 Multi-Agent Reinforcement Learning Experiments

-**Note:** The stuff here is very much a work-in-progress.
-This is long-term research that I'm doing in-between other stuff, when I have time.
+**Note:** The stuff here is very much a work-in-progress - it is long-term research that I've been doing in-between other things.

 # Requirements
 pytorch and numpy